contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_test/01_chain-requests.md

 ### Request order

 Especially if you are performing tests, you might want to send your requests in a specific order.
 If it is your case, then all you need to do is create a scenario.
-Requests in scenarios can be reordered to your wishes unlike projects and services which will run your requests in alphabetical order of their names.
+Requests in scenarios can be reordered to your wishes.
+Projects and services which will run your requests in alphabetical order of their names.

 <a class="anchor" name="validation"></a>